Calvin Klein owner PVH quarterly sales beat estimates

-(Reuters) - PVH Corp’s (PVH.N) quarterly sales beat Wall Street expectations on Wednesday, helped by higher demand for its Tommy Hilfiger apparels.
+Aug 28 (Reuters) - PVH Corp’s quarterly sales beat Wall Street expectations on Wednesday, helped by higher demand for its Tommy Hilfiger apparels.

 Net income attributable to the company rose to $193.5 million, or $2.58 per share, in the second quarter ended Aug.
 4, from $165.2 million, or $2.12 per share, a year earlier.